Echeveria nodulosa [ech-eh-VER-ee-a nod-yoo-LOH-suh] is another stunning succulent plant.

 Water occasionally, while the root system becomes established.
 Increase the frequency during the hot summer months.

-Like many varieties in the Echeveria genus the Painted Echeveria is drought tolerant.
+Like wide varieties in the Echeveria genus, the Painted Echeveria is drought tolerant.

 Do not overfeed.
-When feeding use a balanced diluted liquid fertilizer on a weekly basis.
+When feeding, use a balanced diluted liquid fertilizer weekly.